RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Methodology for Experimental results

 \subsubsection{Real-life datasets used for classification using additional features generated by biclustering methods}

-We have also used biclustering algorithms to improve the classification accuracy of three datasets listed below.
-These results are reported in Section \ref{supRes}. \begin{itemize} \item `Credit Card: The Default of credit card clients Data Set' is of size $30000 \times 23$.
-It contains observations representing credit card defaulters and customers who make regular payments. \item Image Segmentation: The `Image Segmentation Dataset' is of size $2310 \times 19$.
+We have also used biclustering algorithms to improve the classification accuracy of three datasets described below (from UCI ML repository).
+The corresponding results are reported in Section \ref{supRes}. \begin{itemize} \item Credit Card: The `Default of credit card clients Data Set' is of size $30000 \times 23$.
+It contains observations representing credit card defaulters and customers who make regular payments. \item Image Segmentation: The `Image Segmentation Data Set' is of size $2310 \times 19$.
 It contains data from seven different classes.
-Each instance represents $3 \times 3$ pixel region, drawn randomly from a database of 7 outdoor images. \item Bioconcentration: It is named `QSAR Bioconcentration classes dataset Data Set' and has a size of $779 \times 14$.
+Each instance represents $3 \times 3$ pixel region, drawn randomly from a database of 7 outdoor images. \item Bioconcentration: It is named `QSAR Bioconcentration classes Data Set' and has a size of $779 \times 14$.
 It is a dataset of chemicals.
-The chemicals belong to thee classes depending on whether a chemical: (1) is mainly stored within lipid tissues, (2) has additional storage sites (e.g. proteins), or (3) is eliminated. \end{itemize}
+The chemicals belong to three classes depending on whether a chemical: (1) is mainly stored within lipid tissues, (2) has additional storage sites (e.g. proteins), or (3) is eliminated. \end{itemize}